 Deepwater Wind offers three (3) alternative Project configurations and pricing options for the Revolution Wind Project, described in Section 1-1 above, in the Lookup Table attached hereto as Appendix 1-7, and summarized in Table 2-4 below.
-All of our Conforming and are effective for the requested 195 days from the submission date.
+All of our Conforming and the area effective for the requested 105 days from the submission data

 MW Conforming Offer.
-In accordance with Sections 2.2.1.2 of the 83C RFP, Deepwater Wind offers a offshore wind farm with either a Project-Specific Delivery Facility, or an Expandable Delivery Facility, with either interconnecting at described in Section 2.4.
+In accordance with Sections 2.2.1.2 of the 83C RFP, Deepwater Wind offers a box offshore wind farm with either a Project-Specific Delivery Facility, or an Expandable Delivery Facility, with either interconnecting at described in Section 2.4.